DrMarkusVoss/pumla/pumla_UsersGuide.md

 repository.
 It puts all elements with all attributes into a table to help you manage your architecture elements and artefacts.

+### `PUMLACheatSheetTaggedValues()`
+This macro creates a note with a table that shows the contents of the model repository, the names and aliases of all model elements along with the tagged values.
+That way you easily can see which model elements you can re-use and what their alias and their attached tagged values are to access them.

 ### `PUMLARelCheatSheetAllAttributes()`
 This macro creates a note with a table that shows the contents of the relations of the model repository.
 It puts all relations with all attributes into a table to help you manage your architecture relations and artefacts.

+### `PUMLARelCheatSheetTaggedValues()`
+Similar to previous, but instead of information about file path and file name you get the list of tagged values that are attached to each of the relations.

 ### `PUMLAConCheatSheetAllAttributes()`
 This macro creates a note with a table that shows the contents of the connections of the model repository.
 It puts all relations with all attributes into a table to help you manage your architecture relations and artefacts.

+### `PUMLAConCheatSheetTaggedValues()`
+Similar to previous, but instead of information about file path and file name you get the list of tagged values that are attached to each of the connections.

 ## Putting Re-usable Elements onto Diagrams